cormullion/PhilipsHue.jl/README.md

 ## Problems, issues

-The main problem at the moment is that Julia (version 0.3) takes a few seconds to load Requests.jl and JSON.jl... :)
+In practice, the only problem at the moment is that Julia (version 0.3) takes a few seconds to load Requests.jl and JSON.jl...